5 Reasons to Ride the Bus

 Rack N Ride!

-All Greenlink buses are equipped with bicycle racks that hold two bicycles.
+All Greenlink buses are equipped with bicycle racks that hold three bicycles.
+The majority of the racks can accommodate bicycles with tires up to 2.375 inches wide (with some buses equipped to hold bicycle tires up to 3 inches wide).
 Learn how to use these racks by watching a short instructional video via YouTube.

 Riding the Bus